Cuprate/old_book/src/monero/database/tables.md

 > Be aware that the current database schema might change when Seraphis is implemented.
 See: [https://github.com/seraphis-migration/wallet3/issues/11](https://github.com/seraphis-migration/wallet3/issues/11)

 Monerod stores every type of dynamic size in simple key-value tables.
 But any constant sized items (such as block's metadata for example) are stored as duplicated values in tables using dummy keys.
 Such tables are declared with DUPSORT & DUPFIXED flags.
-DUPSORT is a flag for the database to support duplicated data, DUPFIXED is used when the key is of a fixed size, to gain space
+DUPSORT is a flag for the database to support duplicated data, DUPFIXED is used when the data is of a fixed size, to gain space
 (8 bytes per key).

-When talking about Subkey in this chapter, you must understand that the table use a dummy key and that the Subkey used to retrieve data is the first bytes, or prefix, of this data monerod is trying to get and the "main key" is the dummy key.
+When a table, in this chapter, has a Subkey without a Key that means the table uses the `Dummy Key`.
+This means that the actual key to the data is the first bytes of the data and the "Key" is the `Dummey Key`.

 ##### Normal table: